pyaethu-aung/personal-blog/content/posts/2024122001/index.en.md

 In this Python code, the result will be `['hello_123']`.
 If you want to check if the string starts with the pattern `hello_` followed by one or more digits, you should use the pattern `r'^hello_\d+'`.

 Similarly, if you want to check if the string ends with `hello_` followed by one or more digits, you should use the pattern `r'hello_\d+$'`.
 The `^` ensures the string starts with the pattern, and the `$` ensures it ends with the pattern.

+## Python Functions
+Since this post focuses mainly on regular expressions, I’ve used the `re.findall()` function.
+However, you can also experiment with the following Python functions depending on the specific needs:
+- `re.match()`: Checks for a match only at the start of the string.
+- `re.search()`: Searches the entire string for the first match.
+- `re.sub()`: Replaces occurrences of a pattern with a specified string.
+- `re.split()`: Splits the string at each match of the pattern.

+## Outroduction
+As the title, **Regular Expression 101**, mastering regular expressions requires plenty of practice.
+I recommend experimenting with matching patterns like email addresses and ID numbers to strengthen your skills.
+In future posts, I’ll cover more complex patterns, such as password validation, to help you tackle even more challenging use cases.